 How a message from David Bowie helped Eric Clapton name his album

 In the clip below, Clapton explains how the event came about.
 He says that while on holiday, he had taken a snap of himself on his iPhone and had instantly taken a liking to the picture.
-“I thought that’s a great album cover, and it will probably upset people at the record company ‘cos it won’t be very well defined when they come to try and process it.”
+“I thought that’s a great album cover,” said the guitarist and singer and, with a devilish smile, he continued: “And it will probably upset people at the record company ‘cos it won’t be very well defined when they come to try and process it.”

 He added: “I thought it was a good start.
 But then I had to come up with a title,” says Slowhand back in 2014.
 “I wanted to call it ’50 years of drift’ because of the 50 years thing people have banged on about.
 50 Years of Drift in an Open Tuning it was going to be called.

-It was back to the drawing board and Clapton decided to pay it very little focus and, instead, let the idea come to him naturally.
+It was, however, back to the drawing board and Clapton decided to pay it very little focus and, instead, let the idea come to him naturally.
 Sure enough, it did with the gong of the Ten O’Clock News.
-Slowhand was watching the television when an old face from past was back releasing new music, David Bowie and his song ‘Where Are We Now?’.
+Slowhand was watching the television when an old face from past was back releasing new music, David Bowie and his song ‘Where Are We Now?’, with the acclaimed singer performing on a brand new platform.
 “I thought this is pretty clever, a nifty bit of promotion,” said Clapton.

 “The construction of the song gave me cold chills.
 It was seriously good,” he remembers.
-Clapton then called his office desperate to convey a message of gratitude to Bowie, literally having a note sent to his office with his thanks “for writing such a beautiful song,” something Clapton likes to do when songs really strike him.
+Clapton then called Bowie’s office desperate to convey a message of gratitude to the Starman, literally having a note sent to his office with his thanks “for writing such a beautiful song,” something Clapton likes to do when songs really strike him, and has often done before.

 Never one to let down a fan, Bowie replied: “Thanks for the shoutout, old sock.
 Really appreciate it.”
 It was a lightbulb moment for Clapton, “I thought ‘there it is!’
 I sent him a message saying ‘Is it ok if I use that as my new album title?'”
 Bowie thought it was a lovely idea and even agreed that Clapton could share the story too.